Elease Hampton Baxter -- Orangeburg

-Friends may call at the residence daily from 4 to 8 p.m. and at the funeral home.
+Friends may call at the residence from 4 to 8 p.m. daily and at Glover's Funeral Home.
 The family will be accepting limited guests due to COVID-19.

 To plant a tree in memory of Elease Baxter as a living tribute, please visit Tribute Store.